iwr-wasteless/iwr/README.md

-It would be an extra inconvenience to grab a Bluetooth chip when you want to unlock your bin, but not too much, e.g. if it's attached to a keyring, which you could grab on a keyrack by the front door on your way out, then it could automatically unlock and open as you walk up to it.
+It would be an extra inconvenience to grab a Bluetooth chip when you want to unlock your bin, but not too much, e.g. if it's attached to a keyring, which you could grab on a key-rack by the front door on your way out, then it could automatically unlock and open as you walk up to it.
 A bin user could also leave it unlocked, then if someone dumps a lot of stuff in it you may want to lock it thereafter.